 The CSU U.S. History, Constitution, and American Ideals (AI) graduation requirement is not part of Cal-GETC.
-Courses used to satisfy this requirement may also be listed and applied to Cal-GETC Subject Areas.
-CSU campuses have the discretion on whether to allow courses used to satisfy the CSU United States History, Constitution and American Ideals (AI) graduation requirement to also count for GE.
-UC may require students to meet (some) AI graduation requirements if the student did not graduate from a high school in California.
+A course used to satisfy this requirement may also be listed and applied to Cal-GETC Subject Areas.
+As last verified on April 30, 2024, CA Ed Code Title 5, section 40404, allows CCCs to certify completion of the CSU graduation requirement in U.S. History, Constitution and American Ideals.
+CSU campuses have the discretion on whether to allow courses not certified by CCC to satisfy the CSU United States History, Constitution and American Ideals graduation requirement to also count for GE.